 Trucks and buses also have no-zones behind them.
 Drivers of these large vehicles are unable to see immediately to the rear, and you will not be able to see what is going on ahead of you.

 According to the FMCSA, the rear no-zone stretches 30 feet behind the truck.
 It is best to allow even more space if you are traveling at high speeds, as large trucks and buses require more room to stop.

-When driving behind a truck or bus, you must pay close attention so that you have somewhere to go if the bus driver brakes or stops suddenly.
-You should also remember to never cross behind a truck that is backing up.
+When driving behind a truck or bus, you must pay close attention so that you have somewhere to go if the driver brakes or stops suddenly.
+You should also remember never to cross behind a truck that is backing up.

 For a free legal consultation, call (201) 585-9111

 How Can I Avoid Accidents Involving Truck No-Zones?

 Staying out of the no-zone of a truck or bus comes down to awareness.
 As with reducing your risk for any type of auto accident, focus and sound judgment are key for avoiding the blind spots on a commercial vehicle.